emilywatkins/volunteer_tracker/README.md

 * User can view details of each project including volunteers assigned to that project.

-* User can add volunteers and assign them to a specific project.
+* User can create volunteers and assign them to a specific project.

 * User can edit names of volunteers and titles of projects and delete projects.